 Adam Driver, Scarlett Johansson The Outstanding Performers of the Year Award

-The next the night the festival celebrated their choice for The Outstanding Performers of the Year with appearences by Adam Driver and Scarlett Johansson who were being honored for their portrayal of a couple going through an ugly divorce in Noah Baumbach’s, “Marriage Story”.
-After waiting for the actors who were running late, we started hearing rumors that Scarlett wasn’t coming.
-About 15 minutes later no actors.
-Finally, we got word that she told them she got deafly ill at the hotel and wasn’t coming.
+The next the night the festival celebrated their choice for The Outstanding Performers of the Year with appearences by Adam Driver and Scarlett Johansson.
+The actors were being honored for their portrayal of a couple going through an ugly divorce in Noah Baumbach’s, “Marriage Story”.
+After waiting for the Academy Awards nominees who were running late, we started hearing rumors that Scarlett wasn’t coming.
+About 15 minutes later still no actors.
+Finally, we got word that Scarlet told them she got deafly ill at the hotel and wasn’t coming.
 There was a lot of talk going around about how truthful she or her handlers were being.
-Everyone was disappointed a lot of press and fans were really angry, but the show must go on.
+Everyone was disappointed a lot of press and fans were really angry, but life happens and the show must go on.
 I started to wonder how were they going to do an on-stage interview with Adam due to the fact he doesn’t watch himself/ his films on the screen at all.
-Adam finally arrived he signed autographs for the fans before hitting the carpet to do interviews and photos.
+Adam arrived and signed autographs for the fans before hitting the carpet to do interviews and photos.
 After the photos, I headed inside wondering how they were going to fill the time if they aren’t showing clips.
 The tribute started with Roger Durling telling the audience he had some bad news.
 After that, a pre clip of Adams films ran before taking the stage.
 I really enjoyed seeing Adam speak about his craft.
 I really didn’t know that much about him.
 The first thing I learned was before acting Adam served our country in the marines.
 You could tell he was a little bit nervous.
 As the conversation went on I actually grew to like this format.
 Adam really did a great interview.
 I have the feeling that he will get his Oscar one day.

 Next up was actually one of the festival’s best nights, the Virtuosos Awards.
 The award celebrates a select group of talent whose noteworthy performances in the film have elevated them into the national cinematic dialogue.
 This year’s honorees were, Awkwafina (The Farewell), Taron Egerton (Rocketman), Cynthia Erivo (Harriet), Beanie Feldstein (Booksmart), Aldis Hodge (Clemency), George MacKay (1917), Florence Pugh (Midsommar), and Taylor Russel (Waves).
 The evening started with a Red Carpet with all of the recipients walking.
 Some of the fashion highlights of the evening were“Little Women” 2020 Oscar nominee Florence Pugh who wore a Valentino dress from the Spring 2020 Collection.
 Double 2020 Oscar Nominee for her role in “Harriet”, Cynthia Erivo, wore Brock Collection and Schiaparelli Couture.
 “The Farewell” and “Nora from Queens” star was dressed in Giambattista Valli.
 Once the carpet was finished the honorees headed inside the Arlington Theatre for the Award presentation.
 The Hollywood reporter’s Scott Feinberg then interviewed the actors separately before everyone was brought back together for a panel discussion that was full of interesting facts and some really cool and funny moments.